scipion-em/docs/release-2.0.0/sources/docs/scipion-modes/install-from-sources.rst.txt

 Configure
 ---------

-After installing the `dependencies <dependencies>`_, you can proceed to generate configuration files.
+After `downloading Scipion <how-to-install>`_ and installing the `dependencies
+<dependencies>`_, you can proceed to generate configuration files.
 If you had a previous Scipion installation, it is a good idea to make a copy of your current config files ``~/.config/scipion/scipion.conf`` and ``<your_scipion_home>/config/scipion.conf``.
 Now run:

 ::